-Source measurement is then performed on the deblended detection footprints in each band.
+Object measurement is then performed on the deblended detection footprints in each band.
 Measurements are conducted in three modes: independent perband measurements, forced measurements in each band, and multiband measurements.

 Most measurement algorithms operate through a single-band plugin system, largely as originally described in J. Bosch et al. (2018).
-These plugins run on a deblended image, which is generated by using the Scarlet model as a template to reweight the original noisy coadded pixel values.
+The same plugins are run separately for each object on a deblended image, which uses the Scarlet model as a template to re-weight the original noisy coadded pixel values.
 This effectively preserves the original image in regions where objects are not blended, while dampening the noise elsewhere.

-Measurement algorithm outputs include object fluxes, centroids, and higher-order moments thereof such as sizes and shapes.
-A reference band is then selected for each object based on detection significance and measurement quality following the same priority order as detection merging (irzygu).
-A second round of measurements is performed in forced mode using the shape and position from the reference band to ensure consistent colors (J. Bosch et al. 2018).
-A variety of flux measurements are included in the object tables, from aperture fluxes and forward modeling algorithms.
+A reference band is chosen for each object based on detection significance and measurement quality using the same priority order as detection merging (irzygu) and a second round of measurements is performed in forced mode using the shape and position from the reference band to ensure consistent colors (J. Bosch et al. 2018).

+Measurement algorithm outputs include object fluxes, centroids, and higher-order moments thereof like sizes and shapes.
+A variety of flux measurements are provided, from aperture fluxes and forward modeling algorithms.